Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily

 Method & Techniques

-How to Make Protein Lava Cake Perfectly Every Time
+How to Make Protein Lava Cake in the Microwave or Oven

-Once your batter is smooth, spoon half into a greased ramekin or mug.
-Drop a piece of dark chocolate or a spoonful of nut butter right in the center.
-Top it off with the remaining batter and smooth it out nicely and evenly.
+Spoon half the batter into a greased ramekin or mug.
+Drop a square of dark chocolate or a dollop of nut butter in the center, then top with the remaining batter.
+Smooth the top evenly.

 Tips to Nail the Molten Center Without Failing